SirGoodenough/Color-Multi-Tool/README.md

   This will return a CSV string that will convert to a list for a random color in the x,y format.

-  Be sure to convert this to a list when you use it on the other end because it arrives as a CSV string.

   SAMPLE USAGE:

   ```jinja